alexcarpenter/alexcarpenter.me/src/content/posts/now.md

 ## Watching

-- House of the Dragon
+- House of the Dragon S2
+- The Bear S3
 - Presumed Innoncent
 - Trying